throughnothing/App-Notes/README.md

     Available Commands:
-        add     add a new note, and edit it append  append the content of stdin to the note ( from STDIN ) delete  delete the note
+        add     add a new note, and edit it append  append to a note ( from STDIN ) delete  delete the note
         edit    edit a note
         help    show syntax and available commands